"What whispers to you in the dark night of your soul …"

 This story includes text, music, poetry and a lot of movement.

-Spring Season 2021 was fully sold out!
-We are grateful for your participation, attendance, questions, and comments
+Spring Season 2021 was fully sold out and we are grateful for your participation, attendance, questions, and comments.

-Stay tuned and spread the word about the most contemporary visual and performing arts venue.
+Please stay tuned and spread the word about this contemporary visual and performing arts venue.

 /create your own story/

 A short movement investigation by Ani Collier and Tzveta Kassabova will be presented to a limited audience of eight at Black C Art Gallery.